 “Ross Welford is a superb storyteller who weaves the magical and mystical into everyday childhood situations with a poignancy and humour that makes you weep and smile at the same time.”
 Sally Morris, THE DAILY MAIL

 Time Travelling With A Hamster, published in 2016, became an instant bestseller on publication and has so far been nominated for twenty-one awards, including the Costa Book Award, the Branford Boase Award, the Waterstones Book Prize and the Carnegie Medal.
 It received the Awesome Book Award in 2016.
 On publication in the USA, it garnered a coveted five-star Kirkus review and a New York Public Libraries commendation.
-It has been published in several translations, including German, Spanish, Chinese, Korean, Czech and Albanian.
+It has been published in several translations, including Italian, German, Spanish, Portuguese, Chinese, Korean, Czech and Albanian.

 It was followed a year later by What Not To Do If You Turn Invisible also nominated for the coveted Carnegie Medal.
 His next book The 1,000 Year Old Boy was published in January 2018 to enthusiastic reviews in mainstream and social media.
 Click on the links to read more.